Gary Faigin: Work

 The Frye Art Museum in Seattle presented a retrospective exhibition of Faigin's work in 2001.
 The show included work from the "Moving Pictures" still life series as well as the "City of Billboard" series.
 Another ongoing series of paintings has featured houses in peril, a sort of foreshadowing of the mortgage crisis of 2008.
 In 2006, Faigin's Seattle studio was featured in the first public demonstration of Microsoft's Photosynth using the details in his paintings and drawings to show off its high-resolution capabilities.
 He was nominated for a Neddy Award in 2009.
 In 2012, Faigin completed a 16-foot mural for Temple Beth Am in Seattle on the subject of the festivals of the Jewish year.

 From 2001-2012, Faigin had a monthly spot as an art critic on the KUOW-FM radio station in Seattle and also posted monthly reviews on the Seattle arts website artdish.com.
 He also wrote art reviews for The Seattle Times for several years, and more recently artist obituaries.
 Through the Gage Academy, he has hosted an artist interview series called ArtTalk, some of which appear on the Seattle Channel.
 Many of these interviews are hosted at Town Hall.

-In 2015 Faigin joined the Founding Board of the new Cascadia Art Museum in Edmonds, where is he is on the Executive Committee.
+In 2015 Faigin joined the Founding Board of the new Cascadia Art Museum in Edmonds, where he was on the Executive Committee.
 He was also made an Artist Fellow of the Rainier Club.

 Faigin is represented by Harris/Harvey Galleryin Pike Place Market in Seattle.